Code-Institute-Submissions/MS2-Colombbeans/README.md

 ## Testing
 Testing documentation can be found separately [here](assets/docs/testing.md).

+## Project barriers and solutions
+- For the flipping card images on the second section, it was problematic to fit the text on the back of the images.
+As images were resized for smaller screens, the back of the card became too small to fit the text.
+Originally, the back was yellow, so in order to solve this, I adjusted the padding a bit more and made the back transparent, so the overlap wouldn't be visible.
+- Because of the colored background on the first section, it was hard to read the banner text.
+As a solution, I started looking around and came across [CSS Gradient](https://cssgradient.io/), which allowed me to design an overlay to make the images a bit darker, so the text would pop out more.

 ## IDE and version control
 The project has been written in [Gitpod](https://www.gitpod.io/) and I have used [Git](https://git-scm.com/) for version control.